 The number one tool used to tickle is fingers!
 But of course there are various other ways to play with sensation when tickling.

 Brushes of various sorts can be a useful tool – it’s worth experimenting with various types and textures.
 Electric toothbrushes can also be employed to excruciating effect, especially on feet!
 Grip dot and animal grooming gloves can also be used.
 Wartenburg wheels can be used for a more intense effect.
 Feathers are a classic tool and are especially good when employed in the warm up phase to sensitise the skin.
 There are also some people who can be tickled by violet wants and estim equipment.

 Skin prep can also heighten the effect, especially when it comes to feet.
 Warm wet towels, light scrubbing and the application of baby oil can sensitise the area and make it vulnerable for further tickle torture delights.

 Is tickling totally safe?
 Well it isn’t if you get smacked in the nose by a flailing ticklee!

 Given that tickling involves triggering an intense, reflex laugh reaction, fainting and hyperventilation are also a risk.

 As tickle torture is very physically taxing and involves intense reactions the bottom cannot control, care should be taken to tailor activity to their fitness level.
 If bondage is involved extra precautions should be taken to ensure it is safely applied given the high risk of the bottom struggling dramatically.

 Is tickling something you’ve tried?
 Do you enjoy being tickled?
 What tickle torture experiences have you had?
-Join the conversation here on my twitter.
+Tweet and tell me about your tickling experiences here.